A list of characters in the American television series Lost in Space (2018).

 - Pet the Dog: Despite her incredible selfishness, she's occasionally willing to help people so long as it doesn't inconvenience her.
 This seems to play into her belief that she isn't a bad person, because she can choose to do good.

-- The Resenter: "Smith" mainly resents her sister the most, but feels this resentment for the "beautiful people" around her, thinking that they got advantages she didn't and nothing is her fault.
+- The Resenter: "Smith" mainly resents her sister the most, but feels this resentment for the "beautiful people" around her, thinking that they got advantages she didn't.

 - The Sociopath: She's constantly manipulating everyone around her in attempt to better her own lot in life, no matter how short-sighted, and is thoroughly convinced that no matter who she hurts, she isn't a bad person.